Prerequisites

 Connection Timeout

-- Check firewall allows outbound HTTPS to app.aident.ai
+- Check firewall allows outbound HTTPS to loadout.aident.ai

 - Configure proxy in MCP client if needed